Breast compression: What is it and how do you do it?

 Keep in mind, breast compression is not a requirement.
 You only have to use this method if breastfeeding is an issue.
 Now the next question you may ask is, “How do you breast compress?”

 - Watch out when baby stops breastfeeding.
 Once your baby latches on and starts breastfeeding (open mouth wide – pause – then close mouth), give him a few minutes.
 Observe if he stops abruptly in the middle and just sucks onto the breasts.
 You will hear rapid sucking sounds without a pause.
 This means he is no longer breastfeeding.

 - Squeeze and compress the breast.
-Now slowly cup and squeeze your breasts between your fingers and your thumb.
-Your thumb should be on top of the breast and your fingers should be below it.
+Now slowly cup and squeeze your breasts between your index finger and your thumb.
+Your thumb should be on top of the breast and your index finger should be below it.
 Alternatively, you can also press the breast against your chest with the fingers on top and the thumb below it.

 - Placement of hands.
 At this point you should be careful not to disturb your baby’s breastfeeding process.
-So keep your fingers and thumb away from the nipple as you squeeze your breasts.
+So keep your finger and thumb away from the nipple as you squeeze your breasts.
 Simply put gently pressure on your milk glands.

 - Release the pressure.
 The International Breastfeeding Centre advises to, “Keep the pressure up until the baby is just sucking without drinking even with the compression, and then release the pressure.
 Release the pressure if baby stops sucking or if the baby goes back to sucking without drinking.
 Often the baby will stop sucking altogether when the pressure is released, but will start again shortly as milk starts to flow again.
 If the baby does not stop sucking with the release of pressure, wait a short time before compressing again.”